-Here are my recommendations for how to survive the work phase of your project.
-These recommendations are the result of my own experience with my recent kitchen renovation.
+Here are my five tips for how to survive the work phase of your project.
+These recommendations are the result of my own experience with my own successful kitchen renovation.
 I hope my experience helps you to weather the upheaval a kitchen renovation brings with a minimum of stress.

 Talk to family, friends and neighbors to get recommendations for kitchen designers, plumbers, electricians, painters, and carpenters.
 It is best when you can actually see the work that has been completed.
 If your project is complex, this is the point to decide if you will hire a contractor to manage it.
 My project was of medium complexity and I chose to manage the timeline and coordinate the tradespeople myself.

 You should interview two or three tradespeople from each category.
 You will want to compare bids from each.
 My experience has taught me that bids may vary greatly.
 Your meeting will allow you to talk to each of your potential hires about expectations you may have like cleaning up on a daily basis, daily work schedule, and willingness to coordinate with the other tradespeople.
 You'll get a sense of their professionalism during these in-person meetings.

 You must get your bids in writing.
 This is where your preparation work will serve you very well.
 Careful preparation means you can be very specific when you speak with the tradespeople about the requirements of the job and the materials you want to be used.
 The more details you have decided by this point the more complete the bids will be.
 That means you will have common points from which you can compare bids and fewer surprises once the work starts.